 4. There isn’t a clear and defined strategy

-We find many replatforming projects start out from a pure technical standpoint e.g. the current solution is unreliable and needs continuous bug fixing.
+We find many replatforming projects start out from a purely technical standpoint e.g. the current solution is unreliable and needs continuous bug fixing.
 When an RFP is sent out, the technical requirements for the new platform are clearly listed and providers are asked to give costs to implement the defined list of features.

 However, often what has not been defined is the overall strategy or goal of the project.
 This means replatforming projects can fail to progress because the business doesn’t see tangible benefits or what return the investment will provide.